 - SMD School (we only have five beds free this coming year)

-- Thrangu Tara Abbey Nunnery (two senior girls to teach the smallest nuns, preparing them for SMD)
+- Thrangu Tara Abbey Nunnery (two to three senior girls to teach the smallest nuns, preparing them for SMD)

 - Namo Buddha Yangtse Monastery (four senior boys positions to prepare the smallest monks for SMD)

 - Nar Satek Monastery (1 girl or boy, preparing the smallest monks for SMD).

 - Some may also find a placement at other nearby monastaries or at a village school in the mountains.